 |2096||Webmail over SSL|

-ConfigServer has built a great firewall called CSF, it provides a fully customizable shell and WHM firewall interface, which allows you to edit, restart, stop and start your iptables rules easily.
+ConfigServer has built a great firewall called CSF, it provides a fully customizable shell and WHM firewall management interface, which allows you to edit, restart, stop and start your iptables rules easily.
 But to be honest, it is more than a simple iptables firewall, it’s a full packet inspection firewall, a intrusion detection system, and also a Linux server security application.

 Install CSF Firewall